Frederick Kempe: Career

-Kempe has written three books that have been published in several languages: Divorcing the Dictator: America's Bungled Affair with Noriega; Siberian Odyssey: A Voyage into the Russian Soul; and Father/Land: A Personal Search for the New Germany.
-His fourth, Berlin 1961: Kennedy, Khrushchev and the World’s Most Dangerous Place was released on May 10, 2011 by G.P.
-Putnam's Sons.

 He was until recently a regular columnist for Bloomberg News and Reuters and is a regular CNBC contributor.

 In 2010, Kempe was chosen to be the lecturer for the year's installment of the Waldo Family Lecture Series on International Relations at Old Dominion University.

 In 2014, he received the University of Utah's distinguished alumni award.

+In 2019, Kempe was a speaker at the World Economic Forum in Davos.

+Awards

+In 2002, the European Voice selected Kempe as "one of the 50 most influential Europeans and as one of the four leading journalists in Europe".

+Publications

+Kempe has written four books that have been published in several languages: